teleclimber/Dropserver.org/src/pages/index.md

 ### No Lock-In

+(move-shit-around icon in icons8)

 Dropserver is open source so you will always be able to run it on your own hardware if you choose to.

 In addition applications and associated data can be exported and moved to a new home, giving you the freedom to relocate to a new server whenever you feel like it.

 ### Efficient Cloud

+(plant, some have multi prong which is a nice double-meaning)

 How many apps do you have on your phone?
 How many do you use regularly?
 Dropserver is designed with that usage pattern in mind: users should be able to install many applications yet only the actively used ones should consume resources like RAM or CPU cycles.